Broline77/alx-system_engineering-devops/0x00-shell_basics/README.md

-reate a script that creates a directory named my_first_dir
+create a script that created directory